magpie-ea/magpie-v3-docs/docs/00_getting_started/03_vue_js.md

 # Vue.js
 Magpie is based on a JavaScript framwork called [Vue.js](https://vuejs.org).
-To learn how _magpie works, we thus have to take a brief look at Vue.js first.
+To learn how _magpie works, it is thus beneficial to take a brief look at Vue.js first.

 Vue.js allows you to compose a web application out of small self-contained components, that you can re-use and share with other people.